StacyNComer/Hellscape-Showcase/README.md

 DO NOT use the Unreal Editor's "Compile" button, as this is prone to giving you compile errors for no apparent reason.

+# How Do I Add New Weapon Types?

+View this page here: https://github.com/StacyNComer/Hellscape-Showcase/wiki/Creating-New-Weapons

 # FAQ
 _What is a "foci"?_